 On January 29, Student Press Freedom Day 2020, more than a dozen students, teachers, administrators and advocates testified before the House Post-Secondary and Higher Education subcommittee in support of HB 36.
 The subcommittee recommended an amended version of the bill, on 5-3 vote.

 Earlier in January, the Washington Post profiled the legislation and the student journalists who have fought against censorship in Virginia.
 Later that month, the Senate committee heard the legislation and decided to table it until 2021.

 On February 3, the House Education committee approved another amended version of the legislation that stripped all protections for high school journalists and their advisers.
 As college students already have some protections and it is the high school students and advisers facing the brunt of censorship and retaliation in Virginia, the amendment – passed on a 10-8 vote – rendered the legislation unacceptable to New Voices students, teachers and advocates.
 Read the SPLC’s statement here.
-The legislation in its reduced form was approved by both the House and Senate in March, and awaits consideration by the Governor.
+The legislation in its reduced form was approved by both the House and Senate in March, and signed by the Governor in April.